Michael Cooper (rugby league)

 He previously played for the Warrington Wolves in two separate spells in the Super League, and spent time away from Warrington at the Castleford Tigers in the Super League.
 Cooper has also played for the St. George Illawarra Dragons in the NRL.

 Background

 Cooper was born in Warrington, Cheshire, England.

+Club career

 Early career

 Born in Warrington, Cooper began his career with Warrington when he was a part of an under-11s side who went through a whole season undefeated, winning the championship along the way.
 He continued through the junior ranks and eventually become part of the first team.

 Warrington Wolves

 He played in the 2012 Super League Grand Final defeat by Leeds at Old Trafford.

 Cooper played in the 2013 Super League Grand Final defeat by Wigan at Old Trafford.

-Castleford Tigers
+Castleford Tigers (loan)

 Cooper had a loan period at Castleford in 2010.
 While at Castleford he got some regular first team action, due to Castleford's injury situation.